Photon vortex generation in quantum level by high-order harmonic synchrotron radiations from spiral moving electrons in magnetic fields: Calculation and Result

-One of features of the electron wave-function in Eq.~(\ref{electron_function}) is that it has the node number, $n$, originating from the Laguerre function.
-For example, the wave-function for $n$ = 0 has an annual structure without nodes in the front ($xy$-plane), whereas that for $n$ = 1 has a double annual stricture.
-This node number is correlated with the position of the helical motion axis \cite{RKubo65}.
-The wave-function for $n$ = 0 corresponds to the helical motion along the $z$-axis when $L$ $\ge$ 0, whereas the wave-function for $n$ $\ge$ 1 indicates the helical motion along an axis that is different from the initial axis \cite{RKubo65}.
-Thus, we consider various node numbers for the final state and take only $n$ = 0 for the initial state.

-Here, we consider a photon emission from a transition of an electron between two Landau levels.
-Using the Coulomb gauge $\bm{\nabla} \cdot \vA = 0$ with the photon as $A_0=0$, we obtain the wave-function with Bessel function propagating along the $z$-direction for the emitted photon as a solution of the Klein-Gordon equation.
-The photon wave-function is
+Using the Coulofcolormb gauge $\bm{\nabla} \cdot \vA = 0$ with the photon as $A_0=0$, we obtain the wave-function propagating along the $z$-direction for the emitted photon as a solution of the Klein-Gordon equation in the cylindrical coordinate as stated previously.
+We obtain $\vA$ as